 I wasn't born in Phoenix, but it's home to me.
-I moved there when I was eighteen (to get away from the snow and cold of Minnesota) and lived for a few years in Southern California in my twenties.
+I moved there when I was nineteen (to get away from the snow and cold of Minnesota) and lived for a few years in Southern California in my twenties.
 I don't go back to Minnesota much, but I visit friends in Los Angeles often, at least once a year.
 And then coming home to Phoenix is one of the most glorious feelings that I have in my life.

 Don't get me wrong, California is great.
 The weather is great, my friends are great.
 And Minneapolis is beautiful, gorgeous and green (well, in the summer), but Phoenix is home.
 It's my town.

 My timing this year was perfect to get away to Cali.
 The record heat came on like crazy a couple of weeks ago.
 I've lived in Phoenix for a long time, but really I don't remember it ever being so hot in June.
 Believe me, I wanted to get away!

 But it didn't take long for me to miss the blue skies.
 And I was reminded why I left the Los Angeles area.
 I love LA, but it's crowded, noisy, and expensive.
 And everywhere you go, there are people ahead of you in line, in restaurants, on the freeway.
 I always think of the wise quote of Yogi Berra, who once said that "no one wants to go there because it's too crowded".
 That would apply to Southern California.